msazurestackworkloads/azurestack-gallery/diagnosis/README.md

 This short [guide](https://github.com/Azure/aks-engine/blob/master/docs/howto/troubleshooting.md) from the Azure's AKS Engine team has a good high level explanation of how AKS Engine interacts with the Azure Resource Manager (ARM) and lists a few potential issues that can cause AKS Engine commands to fail.

-Please refer to this [article](https://docs.microsoft.com/en-us/azure/azure-stack/user/azure-stack-solution-template-kubernetes-trouble) for specifics about how the Kubernetes marketplace gallery item deploys a Kubernetes cluster on Azure Stack.
+Please refer to this [article](https://docs.microsoft.com/en-us/azure/azure-stack/user/azure-stack-solution-template-kubernetes-trouble) for specifics about how the `Kubernetes Cluster` marketplace item works on Azure Stack.

 ## Gathering logs